gabridinosauro/Dust_project/README.md

 There are three steps:
 1. The first one is the bioinformatic procedure that, from demultiplexed data brings you to two ASV count tables one Bacteria/Archaea and one Fungi (Dada2 pipeline).
 Taxa tables will be also produced.
+Scripts are inside the folder "bioinformatics".

 2. The second step brings you from an ASV count table, for both Bacteria/Archaea communities to a  phyloseq objects where ASV count tables, taxonomy and metadata of each condition is going to be used.
 For convenience, the data will be divided in four data sets<br />